Savannah residents concerned about ongoing flooding issues after storms

 Frazier said flooding has been an issue going back as far as 2016, when her car was washed away during Hurricane Matthew.
 She said part of the issue is Casey’s Creek, which runs behind her apartment complex.

-The creek flooded this week, bringing trash and debris on the shore.
+The creek flooded this week, bringing trash and debris to the shore.
 Frazier said she’s been asking for the creek to be cleaned for almost seven years.

 “We’re taxpayers, registered voters, that type of thing,” Frazier said.
 “We do have to have this done and this is a must.
 It’s imperative that they at least be cleaned once a year.
 And I don’t understand why they haven’t been done so.”